De-Mystifying the Psychological Type Indicator

 - adapt readily to changing situations and may actively make change happen

-- ‘I can play any time’
+- ‘I can play anytime’

 Are they closer to J or closer to P?

 Once you have worked through each of these scales, you will have in front of you a 4-letter Type for the person you were trying to guess.
 The dynamics of the 4 letters gives more information than the 4 individual letters alone.
 It’s the conversation about your 4 letters that will bring the greatest insights.
 That’s when the magic really happens.
 Here are the 16 Types that are possible as a result of your analysis, and you might see them represented in a table like this.
-The verbal descriptions are those commonly associated with each Type: Getting to know your personality type, or that of others, should be an enjoyable experience…so a final thought about type-guessing.
-What if you could tell someone’s Myers Briggs type personality just by looking at their garden…?!
+The verbal descriptions are those commonly associated with each Type: Getting to know your personality type or that of others, should be an enjoyable experience…so a final thought about type-guessing.
+What if you could tell someone’s personality type indicator just by looking at their garden…?!
 Have a look here for some visual clues.

 There are many opinions and guesses out there about the Myers Briggs Type of famous people – some more accurate than others.
 Take a look here.
 You might also be curious to know which of the Simpsons characters shares your Type!
 Look here.

 Take a look here at the TED talk by Professor Brian Little which looks at traits in psychology.
 Contact us to discover your “Type”.
 Through discussion and feedback, you will understand how the dynamics of this 4 letter Type say so much more about you than the individual letters alone.
-So…does knowledge of Type lead to a richer life experience, and even a happier life…?
+So…does knowledge of Type lead to a richer life experience and even a happier life…?
 Yes, I think it does!

 Watch MBTI Video Tips